clempo2/P3Deps/README.md

 P3Deps traverses the assets starting from these roots and follows references to other assets.
 For scripts, P3Deps finds referenced classes, calls to Resources.Load(), calls to PlaySound() and PlaySound3D().

+P3Deps does not suggest to remove any asset under ./Assets/Standard Assets.
+If you intend to remove the Standard Assets from your project, inspect the report of used assets carefully.
+For example, P3SampleApp makes use of a handful of these assets.

 ## Support

 Please submit a [GitHub issue](https://github.com/clempo2/P3Deps/issues) if you find a problem.